bgroveben/middleman_project/README.md

 This project is built using Middleman.
 I'm following the startup guide at https://middlemanapp.com.

 I'm adding a config.ru file just in case I want to deploy what I have built to Heroku (or another Rack-based host).

+When the static code is ready for delivery, run:
+$ bundle exec middleman build